9 Things You Can Only Do in North Carolina’s Brunswick Islands

 While the Brunswick Islands offer enough adventures to fill several trips, these nine are the experiences you won’t find just anywhere.

-Explore North Carolina’s oldest standing lighthouse, Old Baldy
+Explore North Carolina’s oldest-standing lighthouse, Old Baldy

-Explore North Carolina’s oldest standing lighthouse, Old Baldy
+Explore North Carolina’s oldest-standing lighthouse, Old Baldy

-Climb our state’s youngest lighthouse, Oak Island
+Climb NC’s youngest lighthouse, Oak Island Lighthouse

-Climb our state’s youngest lighthouse, Oak Island
+Climb NC’s youngest lighthouse, Oak Island Lighthouse

 Watch the sun rise and set over the ocean from the same spot